Michael Dixon (doctor): Social prescribing

-He appointed the first ever 'social prescriber' in his Devon NHS Practice in 2009 promoting it as an answer to over medicalisation and soaring health costs.
+He appointed the first ever "social prescriber" in his Devon NHS practice in 2009 promoting it as an answer to over medicalisation and soaring health costs.
 Social prescription facilitates patients with a range of social, psychological and physical problems to access a wide range of local interventions and services provided by the voluntary and volunteer sectors and others.

-In his own GP practice he witnessed its potential to help patients with diabetes and pre diabetes and this led to him co-founding the National Social Prescribing Network in 2015, which had over 1,000 members by the spring of 2016 when NHS England appointed him their first National Lead for Social Prescribing.
+In his own GP practice, he witnessed its potential to help patients with diabetes and pre-diabetes, and this led to his co-founding the National Social Prescribing Network in 2015, which had more than 1,000 members by the spring of 2016 when NHS England appointed him their first National Lead for Social Prescribing.

 As the Social Prescribing Movement progressed the National Network called for universal funding and national roll out of Social Prescribing in England, which was later announced by the then Secretary of State for Health in November 2018 with the creation of the National Academy for Social Prescribing.
 Today he is an Ambassador for the Academy’s Global Social Prescribing Network representing over 30 countries worldwide.

 Complementary medicine

 Dixon's other main field of interest is complementary medicine.
 He established the College of Medicine with one of its aims being to become honest broker between the often antagonistic conventional and complementary communities.

-Co-author of The Human Effect (Radcliffe Press 2000), he believes in 'patient-centred medicine" and the role of the patient in self healing.
-Reviewing the book, David Short, Emeritus Professor of Clinical Medicine at the University of Aberdeen writes:
+Co-author of The Human Effect (Radcliffe Press 2000), he believes in "patient-centred medicine" and the role of the patient in self healing.
+Reviewing the book, David Short, Emeritus Professor of Clinical Medicine at the University of Aberdeen, writes:

 'The authors urge doctors to move beyond the idea of the body as a machine.
 If doctors do indeed regard their patients in this way, then this book is timely.
 One cannot help feeling that what is advocated is really a return to best practice of family doctors of an earlier generation.
 Perhaps the authors recognise this in saying 'what is called for is less of a revolution and more of a revival'.

 Dixon describes his approach to medicine in the BBC Radio 4 programme Healthy Visions, which especially focuses on prevention and looking at the whole lives of patients.
 He argues that it is beneficial to "break down the boundaries" between orthodox and complementary medicine, and argues that an increasing number of GPs are doing so.

-In a paper for the British Journal of General Practice, The physician healer: ancient magic or modern science?, he writes:
+In a paper for the British Journal of General Practice, "The physician healer: ancient magic or modern science?", he writes:

 it seems that the physician healer is now poised to rise again like a phoenix, not on a wave of nostalgia, but because modern science demands it.
 Placebo research and psychoneuroimmunology are beginning to clarify a role in which caring is no longer an act of compassion or indulgence but has everything to do with curing or in the preferred modern term 'effectiveness'.